On March 9, 1990, a line of vehicles left the Village of Arborg.

 We were heading to the 1990 Interlake Regional Precision Competition in Stonewall, Manitoba.
 The final competition of the season for our 16-member Arborg Junior team.

 Inside the Stonewall arena, we waited for our teammates and two other Arborg teams.
 We could smell the aroma of the rink.
 Most skaters agree arenas have an aroma.
 It’s fresh and minty.
 With a hint of ammonia, but that fades.
-The stench of changing rooms is another story.
+The stench of changing rooms are another story.

 We found our assigned room for the Arborg Junior team.
 Just the 16 of us.
 As we were settling inside, most of us missed the cork board outside our dressing room.
 It’s also called the competition board, where categories, teams, order of skate and results are posted.